spiffe/java-spiffe/java-spiffe-provider/README.md

 ## Create an SSL Context backed by the Workload API

-To create an SSL Context that uses a X509Source backed by the WorkloadAPI, having the environment variable ` SPIFFE_ENDPOINT_SOCKET` defined with the WorkloadAPI endpoint address, and the `ssl.spiffe.accept` Security property defined in the `java.security` containing the list of SPIFFE IDs that the current workload will trust for TLS connections.
+To create an SSL Context that uses a `X509Source` backed by the Workload API, having the environment variable ` SPIFFE_ENDPOINT_SOCKET` defined with the Workload API endpoint address, and the `ssl.spiffe.accept` Security property defined in the `java.security` file containing the list of SPIFFE IDs that the current workload will trust for TLS connections:

 ```
+    X509Source source = X509Source.newSource();
     SslContextOptions options = SslContextOptions
             .builder()
-            .x509Source(x509Source.newSource())
+            .x509Source(source)
             .build();

     SSLContext sslContext = SpiffeSslContextFactory.getSslContext(options);